 Other MSc students choose to continue their studies and have successfully embarked on PhD programmes at York, around the UK and the rest of the world.
 The MSc programme provides a valuable insight into the demands of a PhD giving you the opportunity to see if a research programme is the right choice for you.

-The Department of Chemistry is pleased to offer two funded MSc by research projects for October 2020 entry.
+The Department of Chemistry is pleased to offer a funded MSc by research project for October 2020 entry.
 Funding will include full tuition fees at the UK/EU rate, a £10,000 stipend for living costs and costs of consumables.
-The closing date for applications is 8 January 2020.
-Details of each project are included below:
+The closing date for applications is 29 February 2020.
+Details of the project are included below:

 Background: The synthesis of α‐aryl carbonyl compounds is an area of great interest to pharmaceutical science due to the widespread prevalence of this functionality in biologically active natural products and drugs.
 To date, this motif has primarily been prepared by the transition-metal-catalysed arylation of enolates (Angew.
 Chem.
 Int.
 Ed.
 2010, 49, 676).
 These reactions are typically palladium-catalysed and proceed via a well-studied oxidation addition, enolate transmetallation and reductive elimination mechanistic pathway.
 However, the atom, energy and cost efficiency of these reactions is often impeded by the formation of unwanted by-products, harsh reaction conditions and high catalyst/ligand loadings, respectively.